guatzin818/www/Features.md

     * Can replace continuous values to discrete bins.
 If #bins is small, can use small data type, e.g. uint8_t, to store training data
     * Not need to store additional information for pre-sorting feature values
 * **Reduce communication cost for parallel learning**
-* **Easy to optimize for cache hit chance**, since different features access data in same order
-  * Pre-sorted based algorithm access data in different order for different features.
-It is not easy to optimize for cache.

 ## Sparse optimization
   * Only need O(#non_zero_data) to construct histogram for sparse features